paragdangui/NestJS-Pilot-Technical-Challenge/extra-features-todo.md

 # Extra features:

-## add the ability to add multiple list items with a single with a single request.
+## Add the ability to add multiple list items with a single with a single request.

-## add migrations.
+## Add migrations.

 ## use some form of a SMTP server to validate emails.

-## rate limitations and lockout mechanism:
+## Rate limitations and lockout mechanism:

+Adding maximum number of login attempts and then locking the user out for a said amount of time as a cooldown due to unsuccessful login attempts.

 ## Password Expiration and Rotation: